Sitecore/sitecore-ios-sdk/README.md

 To populate the tab bar:

 1. Create an XCode Single View Application project.
 2. Install the Sitecore Mobile SDK.
-For more information about installing the Mobile SDK, see the chapter The Mobile SDK Installation.
+For more information about installing the Mobile SDK, see the chapter *The Mobile SDK Installation*.
 3. Add a Tab Bar Controller to the project – in the implementation of ViewController

 Then add the following code: